-The Project has applied to connect to Idaho Power's transmission system for an injection of 1000 MW at a single Point of Interconnection (POI) at 345kV at IPC's
+The Project has applied to connect to Idaho Power's transmission system for an injection of 300 MW at a single Point of Interconnection (POI) at Idaho Power Company's (IPC) bus.

 If an earlier queue project that is responsible for providing additional transmission capacity should drop out of the queue, a later queue project that may have been relying on at least a portion of any "surplus" capacity may then be faced with additional project costs for transmission capacity additions of their own.
-As of the date of this report, there are projects in the queue (GI #573, GI #580, GI #623, GI #607, GI #608, GI #609, GI #633, GI #641, GI #647, GI #648, GI #654, GI #658 and GI #661) ahead of the 1,000 MW
+As of the date of this report, there are projects in the queue (GI #558, GI #573, GI #580, GI #623, GI #633, GI #641, GI #647, GI #648, and GI #654) ahead of the 300 MW for which costs related to transmission capacity upgrades or additions could be passed on to the Project should changes be made to their queue position or generation output.

-The recommended upgrades for GI #573, GI #580, GI #623, GI #607, GI #608, GI #609, GI #633, GI #641, GI #647, GI #648, GI #654, GI #658 and GI #661 were assumed to be completed prior to the interconnection of the Project.
+The recommended upgrades for GI #558, GI #573, GI #580, GI #623, GI #633, GI #641, GI #647, GI #648, and GI #654 were assumed to be completed prior to the interconnection of the Project.

-There are identified contingent facility Network Upgrades for GI's #647, #648 and #658 that are required to be completed prior to the interconnection of this Project.
-As of the date of this report, there is no estimated completion date associated with these contingent facilities.
-The upgrades may take longer to construct than the Interconnection Facilities and Network Upgrades for this Project.
-Details on the contingent facilities identified from GI #647, #648 and #658 are in Appendix B. For this and other reasons, the cost estimates included in this FSR are estimates only, are based on currently known or assumed facts that may not be accurate or materialize and are subject to change.
+There are identified Transmission Provider planned system improvements were assumed in service for GI #656 that are required to be completed prior to the interconnection of this Project.
+Details on the contingent facilities identified are in Appendix B. For this and other reasons, the cost estimates included in this FSR are estimates only, and are based on currently known or assumed facts that may not be accurate or materialize and are subject to change.